-- 1. Diagnostic Criteria as set forth in the current DSM are met; - 2.
+- 1. Diagnosis of autism, using criteria found in the DSMV or ICD10. - 2.
 Hours requested are not more than what is required to complete the treatment assessment. - 3.
-For initial ABA treatment assessment, the following baseline data must have been completed prior to or scheduled to be completed within 90 days of the assessment and be less than 5 years old - a. developmental and cognitive evaluation - b. autism specific assessment that identifies the severity of the condition - c. adaptive behavior assessment completed within 8 months of start date of treatment - d.
-Neurological Evaluation - e. information applicable to state mandate
+For initial ABA treatment assessment, the following assessments must have been completed prior to or scheduled to be completed within 90 days of the assessment and be less than 5 years old: - a.
+Developmental and cognitive evaluation - b.
+Autism specific assessment that identifies the severity of the condition - c.
+Adaptive behavior assessment completed within 8 months of start date of treatment - d.
+Neurological evaluation - e.
+Information applicable to state mandate

-Note: Only CPT codes identified in this document will be approved for the ABA assessment process.
-Standardized psychological testing services are billed with specific psychological testing AMA-CPT code by eligible providers.
+Note: Standardized psychological testing services are billed with specific psychological testing AMA-CPT code by eligible providers.
 Typically, a clinical psychologist is qualified to provide testing services.

-INITIAL ABA SERVICE TREATMENT REQUEST:
+INITIAL ABA SERVICE TREATMENT REQUEST